pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: rotate_y_rad

-      | :sl:`rotates a vector around the y-axis by the angle in radians.`
+      | :sl:`Rotates a vector around the y-axis by the angle in radians.`
       | :sg:`rotate_y_rad(angle) -> Vector3`

       Returns a vector which has the same length as self but is rotated